 Dana has been interviewed for and has published articles on a variety of subjects, including the ADA, FMLA, ADEA, sexual harassment, and workplace violence.
 He speaks extensively on employment law topics and has testified before the Commission on Civil Rights regarding the Americans with Disabilities Act.

-Dana helped to open Littler Mendelson's Chicago office in 1997 and currently serves on the firm's shareholder compensation and nominating committees, and oversees all of the firm's advice and compliance practice groups.
+Dana helped open Littler's Chicago office in 1997.
+He served on the firm's shareholder compensation and nominating committees for many years and currently is a member of the firm’s Management Committee.
+He also oversees all of the firm's advice and compliance practice groups.

 In law school, Dana was lead articles editor for the Washington & Lee Law Review.